 5. Results of transaction monitoring

 Once your transactions are monitored, you’ll receive feedback.
-There are a number of sources you can look into to find out what is going wrong, when things go wrong.
+There are several sources you can look into to find out what’s going wrong when issues occur.

 6. Troubleshooting